shivantra/react-web-camera/README.md

-# WebCamera React Component 📸
+# React Web Camera Component 📸

 A lightweight and flexible React component for capturing images from the user’s camera (front or back) with support for `jpeg`, `png`, and `webp` formats.
 Built with modern React (`hooks` + `forwardRef`) and works on both desktop and mobile browsers.